Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Form/Extrude.md

 ## Extrude a sketch.
 1. Select the sketch to be extruded.
 2. Select __Extrude__ from ribbon menu.
-3. Adjust the depth in the property panel.
+3. Adjust the depth in the property panel or using the live tool.

 ## Extrude a face of a solid.
 1. Select the solid.
 2. Select __Extrude__ from ribbon menu.
 3. Select the face to be extruded.
-4. Adjust the depth in the property panel.
+4. Adjust the depth in the property panel or using the live tool.